EricTMN/YTControlsMC/README.md

 2. add new a "quotation" with the thing you want to block (for an item, it would simply be the item name, to check, turn on advanced tool tips in Minecraft Java [F3 + H])
 *Note: no need to add the "minecraft:" part*
 3. Save the file using Ctrl + S

+# SOURCE CODE
+You will need to install Python 3.9 or above
+You will also need to install these libraries python -m pip install mcron python -m pip install requests

+After that, you can modify the configurations like you would with the app in the three json files

+If you want to modify how the script works or improve on it, You can edit the **YTControlsWorld.py** script